kalincormack/Personal-Website/README.md

 <body>

 <p>In my free time, I enjoy working on jigsaw puzzles, sudokus, and crossword puzzles.
 Some outdoor activies I enjoy is hiking and going on walks.
-The picture below is from one of my last hikes in the Shenandoah National Park.</p>
+The picture below is from one of my more recent hikes in the Shenandoah National Park.</p>

 </body>